cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 The full source code and architecture documentation are available in the repository at [github.com/cynthialmy/llm-decision-flow](https://github.com/cynthialmy/llm-decision-flow).
 It is designed to be inspectable and educational.

-## The Bigger Picture

-This demo is intentionally designed to explore decision-making patterns in high-stakes domains.
-Real-world content moderation requires multilingual support, multimedia understanding, real-time processing at scale, and adversarial robustness.

-The patterns here apply beyond misinformation to any domain where AI needs to help humans make better decisions under uncertainty.

-Whether you are building content moderation, compliance review, medical triage, or fraud detection systems, the core challenge is the same.
-How do you combine AI pattern recognition with human judgment and accountability?

-This project is one attempt at an answer.
-The code is open, the architecture is documented, and I would love to hear what you think.

 ---

 Want to explore the technical details?
 Check out the [architecture documentation](https://github.com/yourusername/llm-misinformation) and [API usage guide](https://github.com/yourusername/llm-misinformation/blob/main/API_Usage_Explanation.md).
 The demo is running at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/).